ekaterinaasf/04---Array-Cardio-Day-1/development-strategy.md

-# Numbery or NaNy: development strategy
+# 05 Flex-Panel-Gallery: development strategy

 Building this site one step at a time

 ## 0. Setup

+> - We need to create 3 files for the site itself: for DOM, for styles and for script.
-> - What files do you need to create?
+> - We need to create 2 other files describing the project: Readme.md and development-strategy.md.
-> - What are you putting in each file?

-## 1. Data & Log
+## 1. User Story: Create index.html

+> - We need a container where all photos should be located
+> - We need 5 blocks describing as `<DIV>` elements inside the container
-> - which files of code do you need to create/change?
+> - We need to create a separate branch `index` for index.html
-> - what are you changing in each file?

-## 2. Init
+## 2. User Story: Create styles.css

+> - We need to create separate styles for html. body, container for 5 elements and foe each element depending on the state in which they are.
-> - which files of code do you need to change?
+> - We need to create a separate branch `css` for style.css
-> - what are you changing in them?

-## 3. User Story: Set Active
+## 3. User Story: Create script.js

-**A user can select which list of strings to display on the screen**
+> - We need to create listeners for two states of `<div>` panels and depending on it apply appropriate set of styles for this and for neighborhood elements.

-> - which files of code do you need to change?
+> - We need to create a separate branch `script` for script.js
-> - what are you changing in them?

-## 4. User Story: Add String
+## 4. User Story: Create Readme.md

-**A user can add a string to the String Sorter.
-The string is properly sorted and the active list is re-rendered (if it was changed)**

-> - which files of code do you need to change?
-> - what are you changing in them?
+> - We need to create readme.md describing the structure of all files inside this project.

-## 5. User Story: Reset
+## 5. User Story: Create development-strategy.md

-**A user can set the state and DOM back to it's initial values**

-> - which files of code do you need to change?
-> - what are you changing in them?
+> - We need to create development-strategy.md describing the set of user stories in which we divided an entire project.